obinexus/pro/README.md

 ## Healing a Generation (Gen Z Context)

-POP is built for the generation born into instability.
+pro is built for the generation born into instability.
 It redefines support systems as **constitutional plasma frameworks** — self-regulating, adaptive, and resilient.

-When institutions collapse, POP restores coherence by making **feedback itself the constitution.**
+When institutions collapse, pro restores coherence by making **feedback itself the constitution.**

 Children become participants in self-healing systems, not subjects of broken bureaucracies.